 NOTE: This method of gathering information is only as trustworthy as the web site you are gathering data from.
 For this reason, a critical part of using Zotero is that you must always double-check every citation you gather for errors, typos, or missing information.
 If you take the time to check and correct citations as you gather them, the rest of your writing process will be much quicker, and far more professional!

-For a demonstration on how to use Zotero to gather citations from library catalogues and databases, watch this video:
+Here is a video which offers a demonstration on how to use Zotero to gather citations from library catalogues and databases.

 Sometimes, the material you need to cite will not be available from a digital database, but that’s ok!
-You can also enter it by hand.
-This video shows you how:
+You can also enter citations it by hand.
+This video shows you how.

 Using Zotero to Organize your Resources

 Zotero allows you to organize the things you gather in a variety of ways.
 You can make folders containing only the sources you need for a given project or topic; you can add research materials to the citations; you can add your own notes and tags, as well.
-The following videos show you how.
+Here is a video shows you how to use tags.
+This video shows you how to use folders.
+This video expains how to store PDFs of the material along with the citation.
+Adn finally, here is a video showignyou how to add your own notes, web links, or cross-references to a citation.

 Using Zotero to Generate Citations and Bibliographies in Papers